n3k/AtomHash/README.md

 - Only insertions and lookups, no updates or deletions.
 - Keys must be `usize`.

-This was an attempt of doing something with the Rust atomics but in its current state it doesn't really work when there are a lot of collisions.

-The collision resolution algorithm needs to be changed to improve the overall performance.

-If the map gets created with enough space to keep collisions low, then this should be faster than HashBrown with Locks.
-Otherwise use HashBrown with RwLock or Mutex instead? :/

-## Update
+The original implementation used linear probing to find an available bucket when a hash collision occured.
+This was slow and unsable for high contention scenarios.

 Changed the collision resolution algorithm for linked lists.
-This improves the performance of the overall structure because now collisions of keys are constrained to the set of collided keys without affecting other buckets.
-Performance is looking better.
+This improved the performance of the overall structure because now collisions of keys are constrained to the set of collided keys without affecting other buckets.
+Performance is looking very good.
+It's quite faster than using HashBrown with a Mutex or RwLock.

+TODO: add perfs comparisons